 Marijuana laws are changing rapidly, with many states, including Montana, now allowing for use of the herb for medical purposes.

-Even though some states have legalized recreational and medical use of marijuana, it's still illegal under federal laws.
+Even though some states have legalized the recreational and medical use of marijuana, it's still illegal under federal laws.
 Federal laws prohibit possession of any amount of marijuana.
 A first conviction is punishable by up to one year in jail and a $1,000 fine.
-A second possession offense carries a minimum 15 day jail, with a maximum of two years in jail and a maximum $2,500 fine.
+A second possession offense carries a minimum 15 days to a maximum of two years in jail and a maximum $2,500 fine.
 A third and subsequent offense has a minimum jail time of 90 days with a maximum of three years and $5,000 fine.

 Sale and cultivation of marijuana carry even higher fines and punishment under federal law.
 First offenses can put someone in jail for five years, and large amounts can put someone in jail for life, with a one million dollar fine.